GOOGLE TRANSLATE

 On 26 October, the meteorological conditions over the Mediterranean featured a weakening surface-based anticyclone over the eastern Mediterranean, while in higher levels a trough, carrying colder air, was extending southward from northern Europe toward the Iberian Peninsula.

-On 29 October, the surface cyclone over the Ligurian Sea deepened, with central pressure dropping to 985 hPa, and moved northward, accompanied by a cold front passing over the Adriatic.
-The SE wind, already strong on 28 October, intensified to hurricane-like strength on 29 October.
+On 29 October, the surface cyclone over the Ligurian Sea deepened, with pressure in the center dropping to 985 hPa, and moved northward, accompanied by a cold front passing over the Adriatic.
+The southeastern wind, already strong on 28 October, intensified to hurricane-like strength on 29 October.
 However, it weakened slightly by the peak of the flood as the system shifted northward and an anticyclone from the east began influencing the region.

 Sea-level evolution

 On 29 October (20:00 UTC), the sea level in Bakar rose to 97 cm above the long-term average.
-The overall sea-level maximum occurred during the negative phase of the tide (diurnal neap tide), which contributed -12 cm.
-Although 21.5-hour oscillations were present in the basin before the peak, they were weak and had dissipated by the time of the major maximum.
-As a result, the synoptic component can be considered purely as a storm surge, generated by a pronounced air pressure gradient and sustained, extreme-speed Sirocco winds over several days.
-This synoptic component accounted for 61 cm of the overall maximum.
+The overall sea-level maximum occurred during the negative phase of tide (diurnal neap tide), which contributed -12 cm and thus reduced the peak.
+Although 21.2-hour oscillations were present in the basin before the peak, they were weak and had dissipated by the time of the major maximum.
+As a result, synoptic component can be attributed almost entirely to a storm surge.
+This storm surge was driven by a strong atmospheric pressure gradient and sustained, extreme-speed Sirocco winds over several days, contributing 61 cm to the total sea-level maximum.

-The remaining sea-level rise resulted from processes acting on other time scales (refer to Figure 1 in the Introduction for details): local processes added 12 cm, long-period sea-level variability contributed 23 cm, and mean sea-level changes added 13 cm.
+The remaining sea-level rise resulted from processes acting on other time scales (refer to Figure 1 in the Introduction for details): high-frequency oscillations added 12 cm, planetary-scale variability contributed 23 cm, and long-term sea-level change added 13 cm.

 Jutarnji list, 29 October 2018